przemek83/penna-model/README.md

 By default, simulations are run in parallel using method `Runner::runParallel`.
 For those purposes, the functionality of `std::future` combined with `std::async` is used.
 Launching all simulations at once might take additional workload when there are more simulations than threads on a machine.
 This behavior might be improved by modifying the mentioned `Runner::runParallel` and allowing it to run a limited number of simulations in parallel at once.

 ## Progress indicators
-The implementation contains 2 optional progress callbacks available to use to visualize the current status of the run.
-Both are located in namespace `ProgressCallback`.
+The implementation contains 2 optional progress bars available to use to visualize the current status of the run.
+Both are inheriting from `ProgressBar` class.

-> **_NOTE:_**  Progress callback are optional and application can run without it.
-Remove call of `Simulation::setProgressCallback` to not use it.
+> **_NOTE:_**  Progress bars are optional and application can run without it.
+Remove call of `Simulation::setProgressBar` method in `Runner` class to not use it.

 ### Overall progress
-The first progress callback shows overall information.
+The first progress bar class is named `ProgressBarOverall` and shows overall information.
 The output is as follows:

     [**************************************************]
     Execution time: 10s.

-The overall progress callback can be combined with both ways of execution: parallel and sequential.
+The overall progress bar can be combined with both ways of execution: parallel and sequential.

 ### Sequential progress
-The second type of progress callback is a sequential one.
+The second type of progress bar is a sequential one.
+Class is named `ProgressBarSequential`.
 Example execution output is as follows:

     1/6 [**************************************************]
     2/6 [**************************************************]